-Coordinated regulation and public governance:

-Designing and implementing a national scheme allows direct coordination between government agencies, regulated entities, and other relevant actors such as IPs, LCs, and civil society organizations.
-Well-designed public regulations can ensure accountability, transparency, fairness, and enforcement of biocredits schemes.
+Coordinated regulation and public governance: Designing and implementing a national scheme allows direct coordination between government agencies, regulated entities, and other relevant actors such as IPs, LCs, and civil society organizations.
+Well-designed public regulation can ensure accountability,

 Local relevance: Governments can tailor national schemes to the local biodiversity context and foster particular conservation goals.
 Metrics and methodologies can be selected or developed for specific national contexts, which could facilitate biocredits based on traditional ecological knowledge (TEK) and Indigenous or local practices.
 Governments can use national, publicly-led biocredits schemes to recognize and reward the conservation benefits of TEK and IPs' and LCs' practices through the issuance of biocredits.